 This annual report consists of three parts: management's discussion and analysis (this section), the basic financial statements, and supplemental information.
-The basic financial statements include two kinds of statements that present different views of the School District:
+The basic financial statements include two kinds of statements that present different views of the School:

-- The first two statements, the statement of net position and the statement of activities, are district-wide financial statements that provide both short-term and long-term information about the School District's overall financial status. - The remaining statements are fund financial statements that focus on individual parts of the School District, reporting the School District's operations in more detail than the district-wide statements.
+- The first two statements, the statement of net position and the statement of activities, are government-wide financial statements that provide both short-term and long-term information about the School's overall financial status. - The remaining statements are fund financial statements that focus on individual parts of the School, reporting the School's operations in more detail than the government-wide statements.
 Governmental funds statements tell how basic services such as regular and special education were financed in the short-term as well as what remains for future spending.

 The basic financial statements also include the notes to the financial statements that explain the information in the basic financial statements and provide more detailed data.
-Supplementary information follows and includes combining and individual fund statements as well as a budgetary comparison schedule for the general fund as well as schedules showing the School District's funding status of its pension and OPEB retirement plans.
+Supplementary information follows and includes combining and individual fund statements as well as a budgetary comparison schedule for the general fund as well as schedules showing the School's funding status of its pension and OPEB retirement plans.

-District-wide Financial Statements
+Government-wide Financial Statements

-The district-wide financial statements report information about the School District as a whole using accounting methods similar to those used by private-sector companies.
-The statement of net position includes all of the School District's assets, deferred outflows, liabilities, and deferred inflows.
+The government-wide financial statements report information about the School as a whole using accounting methods similar to those used by private-sector companies.
+The statement of net position includes all of the School's assets, deferred outflows, liabilities, and deferred inflows.
 All of the current year's revenues and expenses are accounted for in the statement of activities regardless of when cash is received or paid.

-The two district-wide statements report the School District's net position, and how they have changed.
-Net position - the difference between the School District's assets, deferred outflows and inflows, and liabilities - is one way to measure the School District's financial health or position.
-Over time, increases or decreases in the School District's net position are an indicator of whether its financial position is improving or deteriorating, respectively.
+The two government-wide statements report the School's net position, and how they have changed.
+Net position - the difference between the School's assets, deferred outflows and inflows, and liabilities - is one way to measure the School's financial health or position.
+Over time, increases or decreases in the School's net position are an indicator of whether its financial position is improving or deteriorating, respectively.

-To assess the School District's overall health, one should consider additional non-financial factors such as changes in the School District's property tax-base and the condition of school buildings and other facilities.
+To assess the School's overall health, one should consider additional non-financial factors such as changes in the School's property tax-base and the condition of school buildings and other facilities.

-In the district-wide financial statements, the School District's activities are presented as governmental activities.
-Governmental activities include the School District's basic services, such as regular and special education, instructional support, transportation, administration, community services, food service, and athletics.
+In the government-wide financial statements, the School's activities are presented as governmental activities.
+Governmental activities include the School's basic services, such as regular and special education, instructional support, transportation, administration, community services, food service, and athletics.
 State aid and property taxes finance most of these activities.

-Financial Analysis of the School District as a Whole
+Financial Analysis of the School as a Whole